 Llwyn Banc Dairy Reinventing the Morning Milk

 When 25-year-old Rhys Hughes decided to take the future of his family’s Llwyn Banc Dairy farm into his own hands, he didn’t look to massive supermarket contracts or distant export markets.
 Instead, he looked backward to his grandparents’ legacy and forward to modern, self-serve technology.
-By combining a fierce dedication to ethical craftsmanship with an innovative direct-to-consumer business model, the Hughes family is proving that rural enterprises can be agile, high-value, and incredibly popular.
+By skipping the supermarket lorries and putting their milk straight into the hands of their neighbours, the Hughes family is proving that a working Welsh farm can still thrive on its own terms.

 A Century of Farming, A New Era of Flavour

-Located in the centre of the beautiful Vale of Clwyd between Denbigh and Ruthin, Llwyn Banc has a deep-rooted history.
+Nestled between Denbigh and Ruthin, where the morning mist clings to the rolling pastures of the Vale of Clwyd, Llwyn Banc has seen over a century of changing Welsh seasons.
 The Hughes family have been farming in Llwyn Banc for over 100 years.
 Between the 60’s to 80’s, they delivered the local milk round.

 Today, the 3rd and 4th generation are providing local milk with a modern twist in the form of a self-service vending machine.
 Open from 6am to 10pm seven days a week, the self-serve station is run by Rhys and his parents, Wyn and Nia.
 This clever setup allows customers to purchase a reusable glass bottle and fill it up with freshly pasteurised milk or a selection of milkshakes.